LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module1/lab1.rst.txt

    :scale: 50%

 ..
-NOTE:: In the diagram above, the orange line represents an iControl REST resource that ships with the BIG-IP/iWorkflow platform.
+NOTE:: In the diagram above, the orange line represents an iControl REST resource that ships with the BIG-IP platform.
 The green line represents a REST call to a custom iControl LX extension.